RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 ## How do I earn a grade in the class?

-**In order to earn a C or higher in the course, you must first meet the following basic requirements:**

-- **Earn a Pass mark on all three of the introductory assignments** at the beginning of the semester (Startup, Tools, and Precalculus Review); and
-- **Earn at least Proficiency rating on all six Core Learning Targets.**

-If these requirements are not met, then your grade will be capped at a C-.

-If you have met those requirements, then your semester grade in the course is determined by the following table.
+Your semester grade in the course is determined by the following table.
 Your base grade (the letter A,B,C,D, or F without plus/minus) is the **highest** grade level for which **all** the requirements have been met or exceeded.

 | Grade | Learning Targets with Mastery rating | AEP's completed with M or E | WeBWorK points | Daily Prep passed |
 | ----  | :------------------------:  | :----------------:  | :-------: | :----------: |